Divya-ds-123/Data-Analysis-Dashboard/README.md

 ## Process
--Verift data for any missing values and anomalies and sort out the same.
+- Verift data for any missing values and anomalies and sort out the same.
--Made sure data is consistent and clean with respect to data type, data format and vlues used.
+- Made sure data is consistent and clean with respect to data type, data format and vlues used.
--Created pivot tables according tot he questions asked.
+- Created pivot tables according tot he questions asked.
--Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic.

 ## Dashboard